 - On August 1, 2004, the District assumed operations of Doctors Medical Center.

-- Doctors Medical Center was owned and operated by the West Contra Costa Healthcare District.
+- Doctors Medical Center was owned and operated by the District.

 - Doctors Medical Center closed on 4/21/2015.

-- WCCHD declared Bankruptcy October 2016 and Plan of Adjustment approved January, 2018
+- The District declared Bankruptcy October 2016, Plan of Adjustment approved January 2018 and exited Bankruptcy June 2021.

 - The property at 2000 Vale Road was sold by the District on 4/3/2018.